emu-sync/EmuSync/README.md

 ## 📖 About

 Game save files are stored in different places across OS platforms, which can make syncing a challenge.
 EmuSync aims to simplify this by mapping locations from multiple devices to a single sync point.

+Easily set up which games you want keep backed up and let EmuSync handle the rest!
+It even works in Gaming mode on the SteamDeck - check out the Decky plugin [here](https://github.com/emu-sync/EmuSync-DeckyPlugin).

-If you're having trouble with EmuSync, or want to see in more detail how to use it, please see our [Wiki](https://github.com/emu-sync/EmuSync/wiki).
+- If you're having trouble with EmuSync, or want to see in more detail how to use it, please see our [Wiki](https://github.com/emu-sync/EmuSync/wiki).

-Want to see what EmuSync looks like before you download it?
+- Want to see what EmuSync looks like before you download it?
 Check out the [Preview](https://github.com/emu-sync/EmuSync/wiki/Preview-EmuSync) page in our wiki.

 ## 🖥️ What devices does EmuSync work on?